 A Guide to New Theories, Methods, and Practices for Open Peer Teaching and Learning

-Written and Edited by The 21st Century Collective:
+Written by The 21st Century Collective:

 Cristiane Damasceno, Omar Daouk, Cathy N. Davidson, Christina C. Davidson, Jade E. Davis, Patrick Thomas Morgan, Barry Peddycord III, Elizabeth A. Pitts, Jennifer Stratton